savonet/liquidshop/index.md

 If you want to attend [**please register here**](https://forms.gle/HdGNLz5qM3HVU1ub7).
-Registration is free but mandatory for organisational purposes (in particular, we need your mail in order to communicate the link for the live stream later on).
+Registration is free but mandatory for organisational purposes (in particular, we need your mail in order to communicate the link to the live stream later on).

 Sponsoring
 ----------